 - International Trademark Association Anti-Counterfeit Committee (INTA ACC)

-- International Federation of Pharmaceutical Manufacturer (IFPMA) Fight the Fakes partnership
+- International Federation of Pharmaceutical Manufacturers (IFPMA) Fight the Fakes partnership

 - Partnership for Safe Medicines (PSM)